JoyZadan/shop-kbeauty/README.md

     * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for the interactivity of the site.
     * [Python](https://www.python.org/) was used for the back end programming of the site.

-* [Cloudinary ??? or S3](???) was used to enable users to upload images for their recipes whilst keeping the App safe and secure
+* [Cloudinary ??? or S3](???) was used to enable users to upload images for their whilst keeping the App safe and secure

 * [DB.SQLITE3](https://www.postgresql.org/)
     * SQLITE3 was the relational database used for the project (development).